Effects of Drugs & Alcohol on the Reproductive System

 This article is not designed to diagnose a reproductive health issue in anyone.
 It is to be used for educational purposes regarding the abuse of drugs and alcohol and reproductive health.

 The overall body of research suggests that females may be more susceptible to long-term effects of a substance use disorder than males.
-Differences in size, weight, and hormone production can influence how substances are metabolized in the body, and females are generally at overall disadvantage when the same amount of a substance is being used.
+Differences in size, weight, and hormone production can influence how substances are metabolized in the body, and females are generally at an overall disadvantage when the same amount of a substance is being used.

 Effects of Substance Abuse on the Male Reproductive System